For K–12 Educators

 Campus Collections Outdoor Walking Tour

-Princeton University is home to one of the country’s most extraordinary collections of twentieth- and twenty-first-century public sculpture.
+Princeton University is home to one of the country’s most significant collections of twentieth- and twenty-first-century sculpture.
 We invite you to explore our Campus Art at your own pace during your visit to Princeton.

 Art@Bainbridge